State insurance regulators hesitate to embrace Obamacare fix

 (Reuters) - Many U.S. states are hesitant to embrace President Barack Obama’s fix to keep Americans from losing health insurance plans that do not comply with his healthcare reform, saying they need to figure out how to resurrect canceled policies and whether to allow insurers to raise prices.

-California, Colorado, Florida, South Carolina, and Ohio said they would act on Obama’s offer, announced on Thursday, to give a one-year extension to existing policies.
+California, Colorado, Florida, South Carolina, Ohio and Oregon said they would act on Obama’s offer, announced on Thursday, to give a one-year extension to existing policies.
 Washington, Vermont and Rhode Island - all of which are running their own state-based insurance exchanges - said they would not.

-But at least 17 insurance departments queried by Reuters from states as diverse as Alabama, Virginia, Minnesota, Maryland, Michigan and Oregon, said they did not have enough information and were still trying to decide how to proceed.
+But at least 16 insurance departments queried by Reuters from states as diverse as Alabama, Virginia, Minnesota, Maryland and Michigan said they did not have enough information and were still trying to decide how to proceed.

 The responses highlight the complexity of efforts to modify unpopular, or unworkable elements of Obama’s Patient Protection and Affordable Care Act.
 Several million Americans stand to have their individual health insurance canceled at some point in 2014 despite a pledge by Obama that people who liked their benefits would be able to keep them under his law.